 Second Degree Assault Laws in Connecticut

 All Fairfield arrests report to Bridgeport Superior Court located at 172 Golden Hill Street.
 There, an individual will face a quick but intense series of interviews and hearings that will result in a protective/restraining order being issued against them following their arraignment in Bridgeport Court for assault in the second degree.
-If not handled properly by a Fairfield second-degree assault lawyer, the restraining order can prevent an individual from returning home or having any contact with their spouse or children.
+If not handled properly by a Fairfield second-degree assault attorney, the restraining order can prevent an individual from returning home or having any contact with their spouse or children.

 Section 53a-60 of the Connecticut criminal code sets forth 7 situations that permit Fairfield police officers to make arrests for second-degree assault.
-There are, in addition, other statutes that build on to these definitions such as assault in the second degree with a firearm, assault of a pregnant or disabled person in the second degree, and assault in the second degree with a motor vehicle – a Fairfield Connecticut DWI / DUI assault.
+There are, in addition, other statutes that build on to these definitions such as assault in the second degree with a firearm, assault of a pregnant or disabled person in the second degree, and assault in the second degree with a motor vehicle – a DWI / DUI assault.

 Scenarios Considered Second-Degree Assault

 The situations that constitute assault in the second-degree under Section 53a-60(a) of the Connecticut code occur when an individual:

 - Intends to and does cause serious physical injury to another